SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/crossVM.md

 ## Definition

-Side-channel attack, which leverages low-bandwidth message channels (e.g., timing, power, cache misses) in a system to derive or leak security - sensitive information, has been proven to be realistic threats to modern computer systems.
-Among them, cache-based side-channel attacks have been shown practical to steal cryptographic information within a single operating system.
-The main idea is that cryptographic algorithms usually have data-dependent memory access patterns, which can be revealed by observing and analyzing the associated cache hit/miss statistics.
-Cache-based attacks then can rely on certain statistics during the encryption or decryption operations to extract the cryptographic key.
+The side-channel attack takes advantage of low-bandwidth message channels in a system to leak sensitive security information.
+There is no doubt that this type of attack exists and is real for today's computer systems, including modern smartphones and tablets.
+Here we highlight the cache-based side-channel attacks that have been used to steal cryptographic information from a single OS.
+Furthermore, the weak link is in the fact that cryptographic algorithms usually have data-dependent memory access patterns, giving the possibility of being revealed by the observation and statistical analysis of hits / errors from the associated cache.
 Recent research has shown attackers can build up cross-VM side channels to obtain sensitive information.
 However, currently these channels are mostly based on shared CPU cache, networks, CPU loads and so on.
 These attacks are generally categorized into one of three classes:

  * Time-driven side-channel attack;
  * Trace-driven side-channel attacks;